millanek/Dsuite/README.md

 ## Input files:
 ### Required files:
-1. Bialllelic variants in a VCF file.
-The file can be gzipped. http://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-40/
+1. A VCF file, which can be gzipped.
+It can contain multiallelic loci and indels, but only biallelic loci will be used. http://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-40/
 2. Population/species map `SETS.txt`: a text file with one individual per row and a tab separating the individual’s name from the name of the species/population it belongs to, as shown below:
 ```